WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## What should I put in my technical diary?

 Within your project channel in Sharepoint, you should have a Technical notes folder for your intake eg. Semester 2 2023 Technical notes.
+This is to help future students understand what you did in detail to get your results.

 Technical knowledge to put into your technical diary in Sharepoint (among others) would include:
 - commandline commands you used to setup your sofwtware system eg. pip install pandas